Version Sets & Promotion

 ## CLI Validation

 All mutating version-set commands (`upsert`, `promote`, `delete`) run pre-flight validation before applying changes.
-Configurations are validated before reaching the remote API.
+Configurations are validated before they reach the remote API.

 ### Validation Rules